My Profile

 I hurt my knee a tad so I did not get a personal best.
 However, this is a course I can see many people getting a personal best on.
 Especially if the weather is good.

 The crowd support lives up to the hype.
-The whole race their was always a ton of people cheering you on.
+The whole race had a ton of people cheering you on.
 The people of Chicago really came out to this.
 Volunteers were helpful at start, finish line, and at the aid stations.
 They were excellent.
 Finally the medal was really cool.
 Nothing to fancy, but it represents Chicago well.
 T-shirt was fine.

 I would recommend this Marathon to anyone.
 There a reason this is a World Major and one of the most popular marathons in the world.
 It extremely well organized, easy course, and excellent crowd support.
 5/5 for Chicago.